ocentra/TabAgentServer/Rust/mcp/README.md

 **Benefits:**
 - Persistent storage in libmdbx database (survives restarts)
-- Zero-copy queries using rkyv serialization
+- Efficient queries using rkyv serialization
-- Efficient indexing for fast filtering and search
+- Fast indexing for filtering and search

 ### 2. Database MCP Server
 **Tools for AI-assisted data exploration and analysis:**